Стратегии на образователната и научната политика

 Stress is a major factor in provoking the most common diseases among teachers, as results from the study on “Health, Efficiency and Teacher Safety - Evaluation, Analysis and Perspectives,” undertaken at the initiative of BTS with CITUB’s financial support and under the supervision of Prof. Dr. Nevena Tzacheva, Head of Department “Occupational medicine” and Vice-Dean of the Public Health Faculty at the Medical University, show.

-Work quality criteria for teachers working in a multicultural environment 1.
-Personality and Professional Criteria
+Work quality criteria for teachers working in a multicultural environment

 The teacher: